nmylynh/Intro-Python-II/notes.md

 # Intro to Python III w/ Beej

-Spec: Write a program that holds product and department information about a store.
-User should be able to enter a department number and get a list of products in that department.
+**Spec: Write a program that holds product and department information about a store.
+User should be able to enter a department number and get a list of products in that department.**

+Product info is:

+- Quantity, int
+- price
+- dept
+- name, string

+You'll get a product list later.

+Department info:

+- name, string

 Questions:

 - What kind of product info?
 - Other info?
 - Department info
 - How many products?
+  - under 1,000,000
 - How to present data
+  - Standard output
 - How many customers?
+  - under 100 requests per second.
 - What is the type of the info
 - Vendor accounts?
+  - No.
 - Can departments change?
+  - No.
 - Can a product be in more than one department?
+  - Yes.
 - Which departments hold what?
+  - TBD
 - How is information added?
+  - Out of scope
 - Product location?
+  - No.
 - Sale information?
-- List of products?
-- Quantity of products?
+  - No

+## Notes on classes

+>The instantiation operation (“calling” a class object) creates an empty object.
+Many classes like to create objects with instances customized to a specific initial state.
+Therefore a class may define a special method named __init__().

+## Creating the application

+- Create an object oriented typing solution
+- Look through the specification for the nouns, which becomes the classes
+  - Which will eventually be turned into objects
+- Look for verbs in spec, which tends to be methods in the object
+  - which are methods in the class